 Note that holistic college admissions, academics are still the most important part of the application.
 A wonderful essay or recommendation won’t get your teenager admitted if his academic record is well below an institution’s benchmarks.

 Every application is read at least once.
 “Parents are concerned that their child won’t get their moment.
 In my experience, that’s not how it works.
 Every single student gets a fair evaluation,” notes Rick Bischoff, who currently serves as vice president for enrollment management at Case Western Reserve University.

-After the first read through, applications are triaged into those for immediate acceptance, those for rejection (or deferral or wait-list), and those requiring further consideration, explains Kris Hintz, owner of Position U 4 College.
+After the first read through, applications are triaged into those for immediate acceptance, those for rejection (or deferral or wait-list), and those requiring further consideration, explains Kris Hintz, founder of Position U 4 College.
 Acceptances tend to be students with “stellar grades, scores, essays, everything.
 They are way above the college’s benchmarks,” she adds.